contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_expose-sql-via-api.md

 Any POST requests made to the API will result in new data being created in your SQL database.
 Likewise, any data manually inserted via your SQL DBMS is visible via the custom web API.

 >**Note:** APISpark lets you generate custom Client SDKs for you API.
-Supported environments include Java, Android, GWT and JavaScript (AJAX or Node.js).
+Supported environments include Java, Android, iOS and JavaScript (AJAX or Node.js).

 Congratulations on completing this tutorial!
 If you have questions or suggestions, feel free to contact the <a href="http://support.restlet.com/" target="_blank">Help Desk</a>.